• Skip to primary navigation

 • 1 clove garlic, minced

-• 2 tablespoon avocado oil or good olive oil
+• 2 tbsp avocado oil or good olive oil

-• 1 tablespoon butter, ghee, or another tablespoon of oil
+• 1 tbsp butter, ghee, or another tbsp of oil

 • 1 whole bay leaf, crumbled

-• 1 teaspoon fresh oregano, minced (or ¼ tsp. dry but fresh tastes different)
+• 1 tsp fresh oregano, minced (or 1/4 tsp. dry but fresh tastes different)

 • salt and pepper to taste